US Core Implementation Guide

 Extracting US Core Observation Screening Assessment from US Core QuestionnaireResponse

 US Core Observation Screening Assessment can be extracted from US Core QuestionnaireResponse.
 Although QuestionnaireResponse can be searched using the standard FHIR RESTful API search parameters, individual responses are not directly searchable in QuestionnaireResponse.
-In order to search directly for individual responses, the QuestionnaireResponse must be “parsed” into a searchable form - i.e., to a local FHIR or non-FHIR data store such as a database or FHIR Observations.
+To search directly for individual responses, the QuestionnaireResponse must be "parsed" into a searchable form - i.e., to a local FHIR or non-FHIR data store such as a database or FHIR Observations.
 Both SDC and the SDOH Clinical Care implementation guide define how data captured in a QuestionnaireResponse can be extracted and used to create or update Observations or other FHIR resources.

 Choosing Between QuestionnaireResponse and Observation